technomancy/leiningen/doc/PLUGINS.md

                  '(println "hello from" *clojure-version*))
 ```

+In Leiningen 1.x, plugins had access to monolithic Clojure Contrib.
+This is no longer true in 2.x.

 ## Upgrading Existing Plugins

 Earlier versions of Leiningen had a few differences in the way plugins